best short term investments

 Real estate investing requires you to save up huge amounts of money and deploy it at a moment’s notice when a good deal comes along.

 In other words, you need to find places to park your money short-term, and hopefully earn a return on it until you need to pull it out.
-That’s easier when inflation isn’t raging at 8.5%, but even with today’s white-hot inflation, you can still beat the inflation rate with a few of the options above, including TIPS and Groundfloor.
+That’s easier when inflation isn’t raging over 9% like it did in 2022, but even with today’s elevated inflation, you can still beat the inflation rate with a few of the options above, including TIPS and Groundfloor.

 What’s your short-term investment strategy?
 How does short-term investing fit into your larger financial goals and investment portfolio?